drexel-systems/sysprog-overview/universal-makefile/README.md

 # universal makefile & vscode debug config

-There two useful things in this folder:
+There two useful things in this repo:

 1. Universal `makefile` - place this makefile **in the same folder as your *.c files** - it will discover and build each *.c file
 2. Universal `make` build + `gdb` integrated debugging in vscode (see instructions below on how to use)